BastilleBSD/bastille/README.md

 Example (create, start, console)
 ================================
-This example creates, starts and consoles into the jail.
+This example creates, starts and consoles into the container.

 ```shell
 ishmael ~ # bastille create alcatraz 11.2-RELEASE 10.17.89.7